-There are many reasons.
-It may happen if a firm needs help during some specific time of the year when there is a surge of new customers, or if the firm doesn’t have enough resources and employees to do that in-house.
+There are many reasons to outsource customer care service.
+Sometimes, your firm needs help during a specific time of the year when there is a surge of new customers.
+Other times, the firm doesn’t have enough resources and employees to do that in-house.
 Saving money is also one of the main reasons to do that because outsourcing is cost-effective.

 Customer Service Representative salary in the United States is somewhere in the range between $36,000 and $48,300, and an outsourcing company will cut your costs even up to 50%.

 A company that offers you its services of customer care can usually provide 24-hour coverage, which means that there will be no missed calls and unanswered emails.

 Professional companies can cover multiple languages, so you can have people speaking not only English but also Spanish, Chinese or some other languages that the customers who use your services speak;